ad-lightning/tags-ios-sdk-sample-app/README.md

 - The minimum supported iOS version is 14.0 (this requirement can be lowered on demand).

-- SDK supports banner ad format.
+- SDK supports banner and interstitial ad formats.

 - We assume that the app integrates Google Mobile Ads SDK and works with Google Ad Manager, however the SDK is not limited by this assumption, see [this section](https://github.com/ad-lightning/android-sdk-sample-app#other-ad-networks-and-sdks).

-- Current SDK version is 0.1 (private beta).
+- Current SDK version is 0.2 (private beta).

 ## Integration